Annual Health and Wellness Fair

 A group of students designed a Meditation Garden as part of their HPS service learning project.
 They presented their idea to WCSU facilities staff for input and made some modifications in the design before implementing it in the fall of 2015.
 This collaborative effort involved students, faculty and staff donating plants and volunteering their time to prepare the soil and plant the garden.
 We are looking forward to the plants blooming in spring.
 This garden will provide a place to enjoy nature, meditate or relax.
 It can be used for yoga and meditation classes as well.
 A garden dedication/grand opening is planned for early spring.

 The IHHS presents STRESSBUSTERS! at the end of the fall semester.
+In 2020 due to Covid 19, we were unable to present Stressbusters in person, but instead offer Stressbusters online.
+Stressbusters is available to everyone, 24 hours a day, seven days a week, accessible and available to a greater number of people.
 This program is open to students, faculty, staff and the general public.
 It includes demonstrations, information, and simple stress management tools and techniques to help attendees navigate this often stressful time.

 We present workshops and lectures and participate in health fairs outside of the university at worksites, community settings and for youth.
 These requests are indicative of the community’s interest in holistic and integrative health opportunities.